Collections

 As stewards of important design artifacts we cherish our role in preserving the growing collection, both physically and digitally, as well as sharing it in a way that enriches the community at large.
 These values inspired design pioneers like Emigre, Aaron Marcus, Jennifer Morla, and Michael Vanderbyl to donate their work, knowing it had a good home in a highly curated collection, but also that it would be seen and used by other designers — and the designer in everyone — for generations to come.

-Established on the 40-year collection of founder Rob Saunders, the Archive doubled its holdings in 2015 by acquiring the typeface specimen collection of the late Dutch publisher Jan Tholenaar.
-Also featured prominently in the collection are Irma Boom, W. A. Dwiggins, Amos Kennedy Jr., Rudolf Koch, Paul Rand, Jack Stauffacher, and Piet Zwart.
-Learn more about these key collections below.
+Established on the 40-year collection of founder Rob Saunders, the Archive doubled its holdings in 2015 with the typeface specimen collection of the late Dutch publisher Jan Tholenaar.
+Other major additions include the Scott Lindberg Collection of Mid-20th-Century Design and the Richard Sheaff Ephemera Collection.
+Learn more about key collections below.

 Selected Collections